Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Application to the LEADER Trial

-As in \citet{marso2016liraglutide}, we consider the occurrence of major adverse cardiovascular events (MACE, including non-fatal cardiovascular events and cardiovascular death) as the primary outcome event, and non-cardiovascular death (NCVD) as the intercurrent event (Study I).
-Because the treatment policy is not applicable in this analysis as the primary outcome event may be truncated by the intercurrent event, we further conduct another analysis (Study II) where the primary outcome event is the death event and the intercurrent event is the occurrence of non-fatal major adverse cardiovascular events in Supplementary Material C. Considering ties, we record the event as the terminal event if the intercurrent event and terminal event occur at the same time.
-The 95\% confidence intervals of cumulative incidences and time-varying treatment effects are calculated using the analytical formulas in \S \ref{sec3}.
-It is worth mentioning that these strategies results in different estimands and answer different scientific questions, some of which may not accord with the primary interest of regulatory agencies.
+As in the initial analysis of the LEADER Trial \citep{marso2016liraglutide}, we consider the occurrence of major adverse cardiovascular events (MACE, including non-fatal cardiovascular events and cardiovascular death) as the primary outcome event and non-cardiovascular death (NCVD) as the intercurrent event (Study I).
+Because the treatment policy is not applicable in this analysis as the primary outcome event may be prevented by the intercurrent event, we further conduct another analysis (Study II) where the primary outcome event is the all-cause death event and the intercurrent event is the occurrence of non-fatal major adverse cardiovascular events in Supplementary Material C. Considering ties, we record the event as the primary outcome event if the intercurrent event and primary outcome event occur at the same time.
+The 95\% confidence intervals of the cumulative incidences and time-varying treatment effects are calculated using the analytical formulas in Section \ref{sec3}.
+It is worth mentioning that these strategies result in different estimands and answer different scientific questions, some of which may not accord with the primary interest of regulatory agencies.

-Of the individuals taking liraglutide, 608 had major adverse cardiovascular events and 137 died due to non-cardiovascular reasons; and of those taking placebo, 694 had major adverse cardiovascular events and 133 died due to non-cardiovascular reasons.
-Composite variable strategy aims to evaluate the treatment effect on the incidence of the composite event comprised of MACE and NCVD (inducing a new endpoint).
-While on treatment strategy aims to evaluate the treatment effect on the incidence of MACE leaving the risk of NCVD as natural.
-Hypothetical strategy aims to evaluate the treatment effect on the incidence of MACE by controlling the hazard of NCVD.
-Principal stratum strategy aims to evaluate the treatment effect on the incidence of MACE in a subpopulation who would never experience NCVD regardless of treatment conditions.
+Of the individuals taking liraglutide, 608 had major adverse cardiovascular events and 137 died due to non-cardiovascular reasons; of those taking placebo, 694 had major adverse cardiovascular events and 133 died due to non-cardiovascular reasons.
+The composite variable strategy aims to evaluate the treatment effect on the cumulative incidence of the composite event, which comprises MACE and NCVD, thereby inducing a new endpoint.
+The while on treatment strategy aims to evaluate the treatment effect on the cumulative incidence of MACE, leaving the risk of NCVD as natural.
+The hypothetical strategy seeks to assess the treatment effect on the cumulative incidence of MACE by controlling the hazard of NCVD, either by maintaining a uniform hazard level or by completely eliminating the hazard.
+The principal stratum strategy aims to evaluate the treatment effect on the cumulative incidence of MACE in a subpopulation who would never experience NCVD regardless of treatment conditions.